Stan Ageira

 Stan Ageira (born 3 May 1961) is a writer from Mulki, a town near Mangalore, Karnataka, India.
 He is a popular Konkani language writer.
 He started writing at an early age of 14.
-He has written over 200 short stories and 14 novel in Konkani.
+He has written over 250 short stories and 18 novels in Konkani.

 Early life

 Ageira is well known in the field of Konkani literature.
 His first short story was published in 1975. when he was barely 14.
 To date he has written over 250 short stories and 18 novels in Konkani.
 His father, the late Sgt.
 Ligoury Ageira, served the Indian Air Force for 35 years.
 Ageira was born and brought up in Mulki with his primary education was completed in Bethany convent, high school from Government Junior College, B.Com from Mysore University and MBA from IBAM New Delhi.
 He began his professional career in sales with Godrej Soaps Mumbai Branch in the early eighties before moving to Dubai in the 1990.
 Presently he is working and living in Dubai with his wife, Yvonne, and children, Sean and Elton.